jashwanth5102495/MCA_study/README.md

-# MCA Study Hub 🎓
+# Akash e notes 🎓

 A comprehensive study platform for MCA (Master of Computer Applications) students with interactive topic management, resume builder, and student explanations.